 This was the start of Airbnb growing the value and authenticity of its network by adding an element of user-generated content, competing with longer-established websites such as TripAdvisor.

 What’s great about them is that every host can create one, meaning there are thousands of personal tour guides across Airbnb’s network, and anyone who has signed up can access each of these guides.

 So, guests can easily view a host’s local highlights, with a very handy map and some summary cards.

 Airbnb has also produced some city guidebooks, which are aggregated highlights from hosts’ personal guides.

-I found these to be a more interesting mix than the standard TimeOut or TripAdvisor top ten listings.
-However, I was amused to see how certain boroughs are over-represented.
+We found these to be a more interesting mix than the standard TimeOut or TripAdvisor top ten listings.
+However, we were amused to see how certain boroughs are over-represented.

 Take London for example.
 A lot of Airbnb hosts reside in East London (where a lot of young creatives live).

 That means that Hackney is fairly prominent in the London recommendations.